-Type of arrangement Grant date Quantity granted Contractperiod Vesting conditions Restricted stocks to employees (Note 1) 2020.3.19 185 (stock in thousands) 3 years Upon satisfaction of service and performance conditions (Note 2) Restricted stocks to employees (Note 1) 2022.9.15 150 (stock in thousands) 3 years Upon satisfaction of service and performance conditions (Note 2)
+Type of Grant Quantity Contract Vesting arrangement date granted period conditions Restricted stocks to 2020.3.19 185 (stock in 3 years Upon satisfaction of service and employees (Note 1) thousands) performance conditions (Note 2) Restricted stocks to 2022.9.15 150 (stock in 3 years Upon satisfaction of service and employees (Note 1) thousands) performance conditions (Note 2)

-- Note 1: The restricted stocks issued by the Company cannot be transferred during the vesting period, but voting right and dividend right are not restricted on these stocks.
+- Note 1: The restricted stocks issued by the Company cannot be transferred durng the vesting period, but voting right and dividend right are not restricted on these stocks.
 Employees are required to return the stocks but not required to return the dividends received if they resign during the vesting period. - Note 2: The maximum vesting percentage for the employee who has one, two and three years' service with the Company since the grant of restricted stocks and has achieved the performance targets set by the Company with respect to the Company's overall operating results and personal performance is 30%, 70% and 100%, respectively. - B. Details of the share-based payment arrangements are as follows:

-2023 2022
+2024 2023

 Quantity of stocks Quantity of stocks

 (stock in thousands) (stock in thousands)

-Restricted stocks at January 1 and March 31 327 180
+Restricted stocks at January 1 and March 31 104 327